How does this medication work? What will it do for me?

-Each white-to-off-white, round, flat-faced, bevelled-edged, uncoated tablet, with inscription "5" on one side and plain on the other, contains 6.53 mg of alendronate monosodium salt trihydrate, equivalent to alendronate 5 mg.
+Each white-to-off-white, round, flat-faced, bevelled-edged, uncoated tablet with inscription "5" on one side and plain on the other contains 6.53 mg of alendronate monosodium salt trihydrate, equivalent to 5 mg of alendronate.
 Nonmedicinal ingredients: anhydrous lactose, croscarmellose sodium, magnesium stearate and microcrystalline cellulose.
 Gluten free.

 How should I use this medication?